-We believe that we have no direct competitors-investment entities focused on supporting independent organic family farmers.
+We believe that we have very few direct competitors-investment entities focused on supporting independent organic family farmers.
 Indirectly, we compete with a variety of REITs and funds focused on agricultural investments.
+These competitors often have substantially greater financial and other resources than we have and may have substantially more operating experience than either us or our management team.
+They also may enjoy significant competitive advantages that result from, among other things, a lower cost of capital.
 Two public REITs, Gladstone Land Corporation (LAND) and Farmland Partners Inc. (FPI), are notably focused on agricultural investments, but without the organic focus.
-We believe that we are distinguished from these public farmland REITs due to our focus on organic operations.
-In addition to the public companies, the management team knows of several private investment entities focused on agriculture.
+We view these public farmland REITs as indirect competition however, given our focus organic operations.

+In addition to the public companies, the management team knows of several private investment entities focused on agriculture finance, including in some cases supporting organic or regenerative farmers.
 There may also be private individuals or entities that we are unaware of competing with us for suitable acquisitions.
-Many of our competitors have substantially greater financial and other resources than we have and may have substantially more operating experience than either us or our management team.
-They also may enjoy significant competitive advantages that result from, among other things, a lower cost of capital.
+In light of the fact that the demand for farmer-friendly organic and regenerative financing still exceeds the supply of capital, we believe many of these private funds are as likely to serve as mission-aligned collaborators rather than competitors.
+We are actively exploring the possibility of co-lending with some of these mission-aligned entities, with the hope of leveraging such relationships to support more and larger projects while still meeting our underwriting standards for risk and diversification.